ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 | DNS, Subdomain | The subdomain is the DNS subdomain name of the root domain name where the local vCenter Server with Hybridity Bundle instance host names reside.
 The subdomain name is in the format **`vcenter_server_instance_name`**.**`root.domain_name`**. |
 | Hybridity Bundle | Indicates if the vCenter Server with Hybridity Bundle is installed. |
 | Status  | The status of the instance. \n \n The information that is displayed provides an update on the progress of the deployment or the action that is taken on the instance.
 If there are issues, a message might be displayed to help you investigate and resolve the problem. |
-{: caption="Table 3. vCenter Server with Hybridity Bundle instances properties" caption-side="top"}
+{: caption="Table 3. vCenter Server with Hybridity Bundle instances properties" caption-side="bottom"}

 ## Procedure to view access information for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_viewinginstances-procedure-view-access-info}